Aram-Lin/Mischief-Draw-All-version/README.md

 Remove:QtNetwork4.dll | QtWebKit4.dll | Raleway-Regular | Uninstall | User Guide | vcredist_x86 |
 Image: Guided introduction | using shortcut keys | Publicity picture advertisement

+——————————————————————————————————————————————
+In addition to the above description, I also used Vmware Thinapp to make a real Portable without having to worry about the registry.
+Fix the problem with version 1.12 not being able to use （.art） files

+The file name will be tagged Mischief_2.1.6 → Mischief_2.1.6_Thinapp.7z